 - In the Panamanian gastronomy, you will find a variety of fruit, often liquefied and served like a drink called “batido.”

-- Panama offers also a wide choice of local beers and a national rum, the “Ron Abuelo.”
+- Panama offers also a wide choice of local beers and national rum, the “Ron Abuelo.”

 “Pollera”, “camisola”, “mejorana…” Panamanian culture is rich in traditions and folklore.
-Every region and almost every village have its own festivities.
+Every region and almost every village have their own festivities.

-Panamanian people are very attached to their traditions and once you arrive here and start discovering them, you will start feeling the real spirit of this country where there is always time for “fiesta.”
+Panamanian people are very attached to their traditions and once you arrive here and start discovering them, you will fall in love with Panama.
+You’ll start feeling the real spirit of this country where there is always time for “fiesta.”

 The Carnival season is one of the most important festivities in Panama and it’s celebrated all over the country.
 The masterpiece of the Panamanian carnival takes place in Las Tablas, the capital of the Los Santos region.

-Panama is a little country but with a true richness.
-You will be surprised by this little beautiful country.
+Panama is a little country but with true richness.
+This little beautiful country will surprise you.
 In the middle of two oceans are a variety of national parks and rainforests where it’s possible to study rare animals and birds.

 Panama’s name found its origins in this naturalistic aspect and the word means “an abundance of fish.”
 A lot of flowers and plants can also be observed in Panama.

 Panama is a country still women of color need to discover.
 It’s a land with a lot of treasures waiting for people who have the patience to do absolutely nothing and then everything.
-Take the opportunity to feel the magic in Panama.
+Take the opportunity to feel the magic and fall in love with Panama.
 Don’t even pack, just prepare for an amazing adventure!

 Source: Panama Lonely Planet https://www.lonelyplanet.com/panama